Post-Death Estate Settlements – Madison County IL

 Your job as the executor will require you to take an inventory of the estate’s assets.
 This will include cash, bank and savings accounts, real estate, life insurance, annuities, retirement accounts, and any other asset of value.
 To gather data regarding the assets, you’ll likely be required to provide to account custodians, such as banks and brokers, a copy of the death certificate along with letters testamentary.
 Appraisals may be necessary to set asset values.
 Creditors, heirs, and beneficiaries must also be notified that the estate has entered probate.
 It is also your responsibility to file taxes for the estate and pay any taxes and debts owed with money from the estate before distributing any money to beneficiaries.

 You may find that the estate owes debts, such as taxes, which will need to be paid.
 You may need to liquidate the estate’s assets to settle debts in Madison County, IL.
 This might include selling cars, real estate, and any other asset that can be sold to pay off the estate’s debts.
 Once all debts have been settled, any assets that remain can be distributed to those named in the will according to the decedent’s wishes.

 A living will can make the process of settling an estate less complicated.
 However, if you’ve been appointed as the executor of an estate, you might need expert legal advice to guide you through the complicated process of probate.
-An experienced estate lawyer can give you sound advice and assist you in settling the state and making sure everything is legal.
+An experienced estate lawyer can give you sound advice and assist you in settling the estate and making sure everything is legal.
 Call the law offices of Michael J. Diaz to receive assistance with settling an estate.